 The mind-boggling majesty of Uluru perfectly fits in with the abundance of natural beauty in the area in which it lies.
 That’s due to the fact that it formed in a very special part of the globe.
 More precisely, the site formed on what now constitutes the continent of Australia.

 There, though, it sits in the southern portion of what’s known as the Northern Territory of the country.
 Its exact location places it 208 mi (335 km) southwest of the town of Alice Springs.
-This position also happens to place it very close to the center of the continent.
+This position also happens to locate it very close to the center of the continent.

 The magnificent structure further owes its primary coloring to its unique composition.
-The majaority of that consists of native sandstone.
+The majority of that consists of native sandstone.
 This originally began as sand, deposited during the early Cambrian period.
 Experts place its age at between 530 – 550 million years.

-It’s also a reside of that formation.
+It’s also a residue of that formation.
 The entire surrounding, nearly flat plain was also part of that process.
 That portion of it, however, eroded over time.
 The area that later formed Uluru had a more homogenous nature.
 This specific characteristic prevented it from later eroding.

 The incredible structure also plays host to a surprising array of flora and fauna.
 Historically, in fact, a total of 46 native mammalian species once lived there.
 Now, though, only 21 remain.
 Some of these include bats, woma pythons, and a marsupial mole, among others.